Dino Snores for Grown-ups FAQs

 7. Is there a cloakroom?

 There is no cloakroom available during the event and your belongings will be kept in the sleeping areas.
-Cloakrooms will be available as usual when the Museum opens to the public at 10.00.
-Regular daytime rates for stored items will apply.
+The cloakroom is available as usual when the Museum is open to the public between 10.00-17.30.
+You can leave your luggage in the cloakrooms during the day before the event however you will need to remove all of your belongings by 17.30 and regular rates will apply for storing luggage in the cloakroom.

 8. Can I drink alcohol?